wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 = Google Analytics Real-Time =

-Google Analytics reports, in real-time, on your dashboard screen:
+Google Analytics reports, in real-time, in your dashboard screen:

 - Real-time number of visitors
 - Real-time acquisition channels